richgel999/CppSPMD_Fast/README.md

 Other notes:
 ------------

 - The float4 header is only for testing/debugging/porting use.
-It takes forever to compile in release and is quite slow (several times slower than just plain C code).
-Most of the demo's compilation time is spent on float4.
+It takes forever to compile in release and is quite slow (sometimes several times slower than just plain C code).
+Most of the test app's MSVC 2019 compilation time is spent compiling float4.

+- MSVC 2019 cannot handle the AVX-512 header yet, but it should handle the others just fine.
+Much of CppSPMD_Fast's early development was with MSVC, but I had to switch to clang because MSVC was having internal compiler errors and bad code generation with the AVX-512 header.

-- Each SIMD ISA is a single self-contained header file.
+- Each SIMD ISA is a single self-contained header file, apart from the shared math/trig/flow control includes.
+There is explictly some duplicated code between the various headers to reduce the system's overall complexity.

 - If you want to do an SPMD break on a conditional, it's more efficient to use spmd_if_break(cond); than an SPMD_IF and a separate call to spmd_break().

 - I just added loads/stores to pointers to vint and vfloat arrays, using vint indices.
 This isn't super well tested yet.
 I will be adding int16 and int8/uint8 support as well, through both varying and non-varying indices.
 (There's already a little bit of int16 load/store support already).

+There are lots of different load/store variants supported in the code, which I've been adding as I encountered a need for them.
+This aspect of CppSPMD_Fast is by no means finished.

-- If you really care about good AVX1 performance, write your code using vfloat's vs. vint's.
+- If you really care about good AVX1 performance, you should probably write your code using vfloat's vs. vint's.
 Even with AVX2, vfloat code seems to perform slightly faster in general.
-If you don't care about AVX1-only CPU's, then this can be ignored.
+If you don't care particularly about beyond SSE4.1-level scaling on AVX1-only CPU's, then this can be ignored.

 - Benchmark your kernel using the AVX1 vs. AVX2 headers, and use the one with the best. perf.
 The best one to use may be surprising.

 - The AVX2 header supports AVX1-only CPU's too, but it may be less efficient for int32 ops.
-The way the AVX1 vs. AVX2 headers implement int32 opts is different: The AVX1-only header uses two __m128i's for vint's and a single __m256 for vfloats, and the other uses a single __m256i for vint's).
+The way the AVX1 vs. AVX2 headers implement int32 opts is different: The AVX1-only header uses two __m128i's for vint's and a single __m256 for vfloats, and the other uses a single __m256i for vint's.

 - SSE 4.1 supports float and int ops equally well in my benchmarking.
+I have spent a lot of time making sure that *varying* integer bitshifts are supported well in CppSPMD_Fast.

-- For performance: Don't use vint division or modulus operations.
-They are implemented in plain scalar code and are quite slow.
+- For performance: Strongly avoid using vint division or modulus operations.
+They are implemented using vectorized double precision math ops and will be quite slow.
+(They used to be implemented using scalar code, which was even slower.)

 - Accessing vint or vfloat arrays (through vint/vfloat pointers) using store()/load()'s with *vint* indices is quite expensive (this is the slowest supported gather/scatter operation). ispc issues automatic warnings about these sorts of operations.
 Don't do it unless you mean it.
+(This advice doesn't apply as much with AVX-512, which has very strong support for gathers/scatters.
+Although you still need to use them wisely.)

-- Use uniforms as much as possible.
+- Use uniforms (plain C/C++ variables) as much as possible.
 Don't use vint or vfloat unless you KNOW and are positive the lanes must have different values.

 - Use plain C uniform control flow as much as possible.
 For the types of kernels I write (texture encoders), almost all control flow is uniform control flow.

 - Use store_all() when you know that you don't need lane masking, for example to stack temporaries or if you know all lanes must be active.
 Same for load_all().
+(Of course, if you use the "all" variants, you can easily shoot yourself in the foot if the lanes aren't all active.
+This takes experience.)

 - If you're careful, you can use store_all() to temps in a SPMD_IF, and then regular store()'s in the SPMD_ELSE.
 The code in the if block is always evaluated first, before the else.

+- Conditional statements in SPMD_IF/SPMD_ELSEIF, etc. macros are evaluated *twice* (once in the "if", then in the "else" - which the compiler usually optimizes away).
+So if the "if" block changes the variable that the SPMD_ELSEIF later checks, you may be in for a surprise.
+This behavior differs from ispc.
+The workaround is to not change any variables or state that the if/else statement checks in the if/else blocks, or to first compute the conditional and place it in a vbool before the if/else, or use the lambda SPMD if/else variants.

+I may change the IF/ELSEIF macros to not have this problem.
+In practice it's a minor thing.

-- Use SPMD_SIMPLE_IF if there is no SPMD control flow of any sort (other than other SPMD_SIMPLE_IF's) inside the conditional.
+- Use SPMD_SIF ("simple" if) if there is no SPMD control flow of any sort (other than other SPMD_SIF's) inside the conditional.
 This should lead to better code gen (less exec mask management).
 There are no checks for this, so you're on your own.
-If in doubt use SPMD_IF instead.
+If in doubt use SPMD_IF instead and worry about it later if perf. is a problem.

 - There are new helpers for linear and strided loads/stores: store_strided(), load_linear(), etc.

 - FMA support is optional for AVX2.
 I would benchmark with it turned on and off, and only use it if it actually makes a difference.
-If my kernels, it doesn't.
+In my kernels, it doesn't.
+Note that using FMA can cause AVX2/AVX-512 kernels to output slightly different results.

 - Be aware that there are [AVX-VEX transition penalities](https://software.intel.com/sites/default/files/m/d/4/1/d/8/11MC12_Avoiding_2BAVX-SSE_2BTransition_2BPenalties_2Brh_2Bfinal.pdf).
 To actually ship kernels with multiple SIMD ISA's, you will need to compile them to separate files using the correct MSVC/Intel/etc. compiler options.
+The test project shows how to do this, although there's no explicit CPU dispatch yet.

 Also see Agner Fog's [dispatch example](https://github.com/tpn/agner/blob/master/vectorclass/dispatch_example.cpp).